yakimka/picodi/docs/scopes.rst

 ``lifespan`` decorator
 ***********************

-You can use the :func:`picodi.helpers.lifespan` decorator manage lifecycle of your dependencies.
+You can use the :func:`picodi.helpers.lifespan` decorator to manage the lifecycle of your dependencies.
 It's convenient for using with workers or cli commands.

 .. testcode::